sylus-squared/customItemSystem/README.md

 Another example is you can get a sword and make it launch the player up when they right click Another example is you can take a pair of boots and make them launch you up when you press shift

-This plugin will be built for 1.8 and WILL NOT have multiple effects on one item

 Ideas for custom properties:

 Items: